Relaxed luxury. That’s our philosophy. See some answers to frequently asked questions to make your cruise experience ship shape!

 Ecuador uses U.S. dollars as their official currency.
 Credit cards are usually accepted in larger towns; in smaller towns, cash is recommended.
 Shipboard accounts may be settled by credit card (Visa, MasterCard, or American Express), cash, or traveler's checks.

 Peru uses Nuevo Sol (PEN) as their official currency; however, U.S. dollars are widely accepted.
 Credit cards are accepted in Peru, and you should have no problems using them in larger shops and restaurants.
 Visa and MasterCard are most accepted.
 Smaller shops may ask you to pay in cash or have a minimum amount required to use a credit card.

 If you have already made a booking and need to apply a payment, please login to access your booked cruise vacation.

-You can learn about the optional excursions available on your Avalon vacation, including cruises with Monograms extensions, by logging in to https://my.avalonwaterways.co.uk/.
+You can learn about the optional excursions available on your Avalon holiday, including cruises with Monograms extensions, by logging in to https://my.avalonwaterways.co.uk/.
 A complete listing will also be available in your travel documents.
-These are available to purchase in advance online from 90-4 days prior to departure.
+These are available to purchase in advance online from 90 days prior to departure to 3 days prior to the excursion operation date (exceptions may apply).
 We recommend you book early to avoid excursions selling out.
-When adding a Globus tour to your cruise, you may purchase the Globus excursions online 90-4 days prior to the start of the Globus departure by going online to www.GlobusJourneys.co.uk/MyGlobus.

 NOTE: Optional activities and excursions are subject to change and may not be available as described; please visit our website for up-to-date information, including Terms & Conditions and details regarding payment.